jbjouvin/jbjouvin.github.io/content/posts/gitlab&github.md

 git push origin && git push github
 ```

-As you can see, last command the push one, got the --all args.
+As you can see, last command is in fact 2 commands. in order to push on gitlab + github.
-THis will push to gitlab + github.
+Some tricks can be made here to push with one command => [google](https://www.google.com)

 And that's it => [https://jbjouvin.github.io/](https://jbjouvin.github.io/)